Air Mauritius: Fleet modernisation

-Air Mauritius Boeing 767-200ER on approach to Hong Kong International Airport in 2006.
+Air Mauritius Boeing 767-200ER in 2006.
 The airline received two aircraft of the type in April 1988.

 Valued at million and financed by a group of banks that included Barclays, BNP, Crédit Lyonnais and the Spectrum Bank, the company took delivery of two Boeing 767-200ERs in April 1988.
 These aircraft were named "City of Port Louis" and "City of Curepipe".
 One of them set a record-breaking distance for commercial twinjets on 18 April 1988, when it flew non-stop from Halifax, Nova Scotia to Mauritius, covering a distance of almost 9000 mi in less than 17 hours.
 A contract worth million including spare parts for these two Boeing 767s had been signed a year earlier.
-Also in 1988, a Boeing 707 was leased from Air Swazi Cargo to operate freighter services, and the first ATR-42 started revenue flights in December, replacing the Twin Otters on inter-island services.
-A second ATR-42 was ordered in September 1989.
+Also in 1988, a Boeing 707 was leased from Air Swazi Cargo to operate freighter services, and the first ATR 42 started revenue flights in December, replacing the Twin Otters on inter-island services.
+A second ATR 42 was ordered in September 1989.

 By March 1990, the route network included Antananarivo, Bombay, Durban, Geneva, Harare, Hong Kong, Johannesburg, Kuala Lumpur, London, Moroni, Munich, Nairobi, Paris, Reunion, Rodrigues, Rome, Singapore and Zürich.
 A new route to Perth was inaugurated in December 1991.
 Named "Paille en Queue" and leased from International Lease Finance Corporation (ILFC), the first Airbus A340-300 entered the fleet in May 1994; following delivery, a Boeing 747SP that was on lease from SAA was returned.
 The airline became the first in the Southern Hemisphere to fly the A340-300.
 A second A340-300, named "Pink Pigeon" and purchased directly from Airbus, was handed over by the aircraft manufacturer in October.
 Services to Brussels and Cape Town were launched in July and November of that year.
 Also leased from ILFC and named "Kestrel", Air Mauritius' third A340-300 joined the fleet in April 1995.
 The airline started trading on the Stock Exchange of Mauritius during the year.
 In 1996, the last Boeing 747SP was sold to Qatar Airways and direct flights to Manchester were launched.